-Letters of recommendation are as important in the selection process as the applicant's academic credentials and MCAT scores.
-Applicants to the School of Medicine should seek out letters of recommendation from individuals who have both personal knowledge of the applicant's accomplishments and the insight to objectively assess the applicant's character, work ethic and motivation for a career in medicine.
-Members of the Committee on Admissions give much less weight in the selection process to subjective recommendations from friends, family members and political figures.
+Letters of recommendation are as important in the selection process as the applicant's academic credentials and MCAT scores, extracurricular activities, and essays.
+Applicants to the School of Medicine should seek out letters of recommendation from individuals who have both personal knowledge of the applicant's accomplishments and the insight to objectively assess the applicant's character, work ethic, and motivation for a career in medicine.
+Members of the Committee on Admissions give little or no weight in the selection process to subjective recommendations from friends, family members and political figures.
 If an applicant has significant employment or military experience either before, during or after college, letters from employers, supervisors and commanding officers would be appropriate as well.

 The following policies and procedures apply:

 A letter of recommendation from the Premedical Advisory Committee or the official Premedical Advisor is required if your undergraduate school has such a Committee or Advisor.
 If you are unable to have this letter sent you should: